enhsin/p5-vehicleDetection/README.md

 I choose `YCrCb` color space because it preserves the color under varying illumination conditions ([this](http://www.learnopencv.com/color-spaces-in-opencv-cpp-python/) is a good article to read).
 I have tried `HSL` color space, which was used in [Project 4](https://github.com/enhsin/p4-advancedLaneLines) to dectect lane lines.
 It seems to give more false negatives when it applys to the video stream.

-Channel `Cr` doesn't appear to be useful to detect the shape of the object, so I only use Channel `Y` for the HOG feature in the final pipeline.
+Channels `Cr` and `Cb` don't appear to be useful to detect the shape of non-vehicle objects, so I only use Channel `Y` for the HOG feature in the final pipeline.

 Here is the visualization of all the feature vectors with my final choice of parameters.
 ![alt text](./output_images/features.png "features")